 Texas Funeral legislation – laws governing home death care, embalming & Texas casket sales

 A family can bury its own dead without using a licensed funeral director in Texas.
 However, a statement of death and a death certificate are legally required.
-In the main, local ordinances or deed restrictions prohibit private burials within city limits.
+Local ordinances or deed restrictions generally prohibit private burials within city limits.
 You must check with the State Health Department and local zoning authorities for applicable laws.

 Embalming is the use of chemicals, internally and externally, to disinfect and temporarily preserve the body.
 Texas law does not require embalming.
 But most carriers will require a body to be embalmed prior to shipping.